Penn Clinical Research (CR): Onboarding Certificate and Certification Program

 There are reference materials that you may choose to review at any time under the e-Learning section of the Office of Clinical Research website.

 How long will this take?

 If you feel that you have a solid foundational knowledge of clinical research, click here to request the OPT OUT Program to be assigned.
 Please note this is a one-time only exam for which you have one hour to complete.
 The program is required to be completed within a two week period.

 Do I have to take all of the eLearning-modules

 While you are not required to take any of the e-learning modules prior to attempting the opt out exam, you may use them as a resource by visiting the e-Learning section of the Office of Clinical Research website.

 What happens if I do not pass the exam?

 The opt out exam must be passed with a 90% or greater.
-If you fail the exam, you will be required to take the Penn CR: Full Onboarding Program within 2 weeks, including the Penn CR: Onboarding Exam (scheduled in Knowledge Link).
+If you fail the exam, you will be required to take the Penn CR: Full Onboarding Program within two weeks, including the Penn CR: Onboarding Exam.